joshbuddy/pitcrew/docs/tasks.md

 @task.arg("path", desc="The path to check")
-@task.returns("Indicates if target path is a directory") class FsIsFile(task.BaseTask):
+@task.returns("Indicates if target path is a file") class FsIsFile(task.BaseTask):
-    """Checks if the path is a directory"""
+    """Checks if the path is a file"""

     async def run(self) -> bool:
         code, _, _ = await self.sh_with_code(f"test -f {self.params.esc_path}")